Fairfield County's Community Foundation

 3. Build six focus area hub pages

-5. Migrate articles to /news/ or /stories/
+5. Migrate articles to /news/

 6. On-page hygiene at scale